 Any slight sideways motion instead of up and down can lead to broken and useless poles at the worst times.

-While carbon fiber is an amazing use of technology the tried and true aluminum is a good purchase for many but also comes with some good qualities and some bad qualities we can discuss:
+While carbon fiber is an amazing use of technology, the tried and true aluminum is a good purchase for many but it also comes with some good qualities and some bad qualities we can discuss:

 Aluminum Advantages

-At its core aluminum is a very good metal that has a lot of good qualities we can touch on:
+At its core, aluminum is an excellent metal that has a lot of good qualities we can touch on:

 Can Be Used When Bent